AdobeDocs/experience-manager-65.pt-BR/help/assets/config-dynamic.md

 ## Replicar predefinições do visualizador {#replicating-viewer-presets}

-Para fornecer *um ativo com uma predefinição do visualizador, você deve replicar/publicar* a predefinição do visualizador.
+To deliver *an asset with a viewer preset, you must replicate/publish* the viewer preset.
 (Todas as predefinições do visualizador devem ser ativadas *e* replicadas para obter o URL ou código incorporado de um ativo.
-Consulte [Publicar predefinições do visualizador](/help/assets/managing-viewer-presets.md#publishing-viewer-presets) para obter mais informações.
+See [Publish viewer presets](/help/assets/managing-viewer-presets.md#publishing-viewer-presets) for more information.

 >[!NOTE]
-Por padrão, o sistema mostra várias representações ao selecionar **[!UICONTROL Representações]** e várias predefinições do visualizador ao selecionar **[!UICONTROL Visualizadores]** na exibição detalhada do ativo.
-Você pode aumentar ou diminuir o número visto.
+By default, the system shows various renditions when you select **[!UICONTROL Renditions]** and various viewer presets when you select **[!UICONTROL Viewers]** in the asset&#39;s detail view.
+You can increase or decrease the number seen.
 Consulte [Aumente o número de predefinições de imagens exibidas](/help/assets/managing-image-presets.md#increasing-or-decreasing-the-number-of-image-presets-that-display) ou [Aumente o número de predefinições do visualizador exibidas](/help/assets/managing-viewer-presets.md#increasing-the-number-of-viewer-presets-that-display).

 ## Filtrar ativos para replicação {#filtering-assets-for-replication}